Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Simulation of bridges on Lie groups

-\subsubsection{Delyon and Hu in Lie Groups}
+\subsection{Delyon and Hu in Lie groups}

-This section generalizes the result of Delyon and Hu \cite[Theorem 5]{delyon_simulation_2006} to the Lie group setting.
-It is possible to modify the result to incorporate a generalization of \cite [Theorem 6]{delyon_simulation_2006}.
-The results in the remaining part of this section are modified from the Riemmanian setting in\cite{jensen2021simulation}to the Lie group setting presented here.
+We can now generalize the result of Delyon and Hu \cite[Theorem 5]{delyon_simulation_2006} to the Lie group setting.
+The result here for Lie groups is analogous to the Riemmanian setting as covered in \cite{jensen_simulation_2021}.